How to Make the Best Homemade Stuffed Shells

 Outside of fat and calories, stuffed pasta dishes also tend to be high in sodium.
 Sodium comes in part from the cheese, but mostly from the sauce.
 Since we want our shells to be saucy, look for brands of marinara that are lower in sodium or make your own sauce from unsalted crushed tomatoes.

-Spinach & Cheese Stuffed Shells
+Get the Recipe: Spinach and Cheese Stuffed Shells